 This area is located at the Alaska Airlines Club Level Guest Services Desk adjacent to the Willie Mays elevator.
 While the Alaska Airlines Club Level is accessible to Alaska Airlines Club Level ticketholders only, this space is open to all nursing mothers.
 Non Alaska Airlines Club Level ticketholders may access the lounge from the Willie Mays elevator or adjoining stairwell.

-National Anthem demo recordings are accepted between November and February.
+National Anthem demo recordings are accepted in February 2019.
 Individuals and groups may apply for consideration online only.